|

 A California Amish Community

+That noted, there is one interesting chapter in California history when Amish did in fact live in the Golden State.
 Throughout the 1800’s and 1900’s through today, adventurous Amish have pioneered new communities in places hitherto unknown to their people.

 521pxmap_of_california_highlighti_2

-One such group set its sights on California in 1913–the first and only attempt to settle in America’s ‘foremost farm state’.
+One such group set its sights on California in 1913 – the first and only attempt to settle in America’s ‘foremost farm state’.
 With its vast farmlands, you’d think the location would make a good match for the agrarian Amish.

-But apparently not–a year later, the settlement had gone extinct.
+But apparently not – a year later, the settlement had gone extinct.

 The Amish community at Salinas in Monterey County was largely comprised of families from an Oregon Amish settlement that had experienced disunity.
 The congregation divided, seven families chose to follow their bishop and set up shop in California.